Scott Joplin: Early life

 Joplin was the second of six children born to Giles Joplin, a former slave from North Carolina, and Florence Givens, a freeborn African-American woman from Kentucky.
-His birth date was accepted by early biographers Rudi Blesh and James Haskins as November 24, 1868, although later biographer Edward A. Berlin showed this was most likely incorrect.
-Nonetheless, it is generally accepted he was born between the summer of 1867 and January 1868.
+His birth date was accepted by early biographers Rudi Blesh and James Haskins as November 24, 1868, although later biographer Edward A. Berlin showed this was most likely incorrect and that he was likely born between June 1867 and mid-January 1868.
 There is disagreement over his exact place of birth in Texas, with Blesh identifying Texarkana, and Berlin showing the earliest record of Joplin being the June 1870 census which locates him as a two-year-old in Linden (about 40 miles from Texarkana).

 By 1880, the Joplins had moved to Texarkana, Arkansas, where Giles worked as a railroad laborer and Florence as a cleaner.
 As Joplin's father had played the violin for plantation parties in North Carolina and his mother sang and played the banjo, Joplin was given a rudimentary musical education by his family, and from the age of seven he was allowed to play the piano while his mother cleaned.

 At some point in the early 1880s, Giles Joplin left the family for another woman and Florence struggled to support her children through domestic work.
 Biographer Susan Curtis speculates that Florence's support of her son's musical education was a critical factor behind her separation from Giles, who wanted the boy to pursue practical employment that would supplement the family income.

 At 16, Joplin performed in a vocal quartet with three other boys in and around Texarkana, also playing piano.
 He also taught guitar and mandolin.
 According to a family friend, the young Joplin was serious and ambitious in studying music and playing the piano after school.
 While a few local teachers aided him, he received most of his musical education from Julius Weiss, a German-born American Jewish music professor who had immigrated to Texas in the late 1860s and was employed as music tutor by a prominent local business family.
 Weiss, as described by San Diego Jewish World writer Eric George Tauber, "was no stranger to [receiving] race hatred ...
 As a Jew in Germany, he was often slapped and called a 'Christ-killer.
 Weiss had studied music at a German university and was listed in town records as a professor of music.
 Impressed by Joplin's talent, and realizing the Joplin family's dire straits, Weiss taught him free of charge.
-While tutoring Joplin from the ages of 11 to 16, Weiss introduced him to folk and classical music, including opera.
+While tutoring Joplin from the age of 11 until he turned 16, Weiss introduced him to folk and classical music, including opera.
 Weiss helped Joplin appreciate music as an "art as well as an entertainment" and helped Florence acquire a used piano.
 According to Joplin's widow Lottie, Joplin never forgot Weiss.
 In his later years, after achieving fame as a composer, Joplin sent his former teacher "gifts of money when he was old and ill" until Weiss died.